-The City has access to four major interstate highway systems - I-20, I-30, I-35 & I-45 - five state highway systems - SH 360, SH 180, SH 303, Loop 12 and FM 1382 - and U.S. 287, all of which run through the City, or are within 15-30 minutes of the City's boundaries.
+The City has access to four major interstate highway systems - I-20, I-30, I-35 & I-45 - five state highway systems - SH 360, SH 180, SH 303, Loop 12 and FM 1382 - and U.S. 287 run through the City, or are within 15-30 minutes of the City's boundaries.

-- > IH 20: an eight-lane east-west expressway that passes through south of the City, linking the City to Dallas and Fort Worth.
+- > IH 20: an eight-lane east-west expressway that passes through south of the City, linking the city to Dallas and Fort Worth.
 West of Fort Worth, IH 20 leads to Abilene and Odessa.
 Eastward destinations on IH 20 are Tyler, Longview and Shreveport, La. - > IH 30: a six-lane east-west expressway that passes through north of the City and also links the City to Dallas and Fort Worth.
 IH 30 links to IH 20 in west Fort Worth.
-Eastward destinations on IH 30 are Greenville, Texarkana and Arkansas. - > SH 360: a six-lane north-south expressway running along the western edge of the city, a key route to Dallas-Fort Worth International Airport. - > SH 161: a four and six-lane north-south tollway to run 10.5 miles through Grand Prairie from the northern City limits to I-20.
-The frontage of the highway is under construction.
+Eastward destinations on IH 30 are Greenville, Texarkana and Arkansas. - > SH 360: a six-lane north-south expressway running along the western edge of the City, a key route to Dallas-Fort Worth International Airport.

 The City's Municipal Airport serves small piston planes to large business turboprop aircraft and helicopters.
 The airport has a 4,000-foot-long, 75-foot-wide lighted, concrete runway, repair service and cargo handling, a helipad, dining facilities, and support facilities for training, private aviation and business flying activities.
 The airport is designated in the FAA National Plan of Integrated Airport System and the Texas Aeronautical Facilities Plan.
-Hangar space is available for nearly 233 aircraft, with tie-down space and FBO services available.
+Hangar space is available for nearly 200 aircraft, with tie-down space and FBO services available.

-The Dallas/Fort Worth International Airport, the 3rd largest airport in the world in terms of operations (7th in terms of passengers), lies about five miles north of the City's northern border.
-It serves 60 million passengers and provides nonstop service to 176 domestic and international destinations (www.dfwairport.com).
+The Dallas/Fort Worth International Airport ("DFW"), the 3rd busiest airport in the world, lies about five miles north of the City's northern border.
+It serves 59 million passengers and provides nonstop service to 134 domestic and 38 international destinations (October, 2004, www.dfwairport.com).